Sorbitrate Side Effects

 Applies to isosorbide dinitrate: capsule extended release, tablet, tablet chewable, tablet extended release

-Along with its needed effects, isosorbide dinitrate (the active ingredient contained in Sorbitrate) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, isosorbide dinitrate (the active ingredient contained in Sorbitrate) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking isosorbide dinitrate:Rare
+If any of the following side effects occur while taking isosorbide dinitrate, check with your doctor immediately:Rare

 - Bluish-colored lips, fingernails, or palms